lefros22/Proyecto_de_Grado-CultivoAcuaponico-/Management_system/Source_code/README.md

 - **service crontab:** the linux command for services in crontab

-## Explanation of each of the services
+## Explanation of each of solution

 ### services executed with crontab
 - Webcam: takes twenty photos, one photo every three seconds, and stores it in ram (Managed by crontab, runs it every minute).